1940: the path of commitment

 Enrollment form IDF high schools Registration form

-Insurance certificate IDF high schools
+Insurance certificate for IDF high schools

 EDUCATIONAL BOOKLET